-Adding local context by using the Google Maps API
+Adding local context by using the Google Maps Platform

-The Google Maps APIs web services provide a number of ways to add local context to data that has a geographic position attached.
+The Google Maps Platform web services provide a number of ways to add local context to data that has a geographic position attached.
 For example you can get the street address of a vehicle location from the latitude, longitude position by using the Geocoding API.
-Geocoding can help users of the system understand where vehicles are, or run queries that relate to real world geography or administrative regions such as cities and zip codes.
+Geocoding can help you understand where vehicles are, or run queries that relate to real world geography or administrative regions such as cities and zip codes.

 Similarly, you can use the Timezone API to convert the UTC timestamps into local time.
 You can use the Elevation API to get the height above sea level, which can be useful to get an idea of fuel efficiency or to explain changes in speed.

-You can integrate the Google Maps API into your solution by using a client library.
-The tutorial provided with this solution uses the Python Client Library for the Google Maps API web services.
+You can integrate the Google Maps Platform into your solution by using a client library.
+The tutorial provided with this solution uses the Python Client Library for the Google Maps Platform web services.
 To use the Python client, you first import the library:

-To create a Google Maps API client, instantiate an object by using an API key,
+To create a Google Maps Platform client, instantiate an object by using an API

 client ID and client secret